JCForszp/Azure-Machine-Learning-Engineer-Operationalizing-ML/README.md

 ![image](https://user-images.githubusercontent.com/36628203/124172016-99d2f680-daa9-11eb-8829-f48f25205253.png)

 #### 3.3 benchmarking

+Benchmarking tells us how healthy is out connection to the endpoint, with average time for requests and number of failed requests.
+The screenshot below shows that Apache Benchmark (AB) is running against the HTTP API using the authentication keys we provided.

 ![image](https://user-images.githubusercontent.com/36628203/124172211-d4d52a00-daa9-11eb-9b08-5fbded426126.png)

 ## Part 2 - Automating the creation, training and publishing with a pipeline driven from the Azure Python SDK
 ### 1. Pipeline creation